mako314/EquipMe/README.md

 ### Community and Trust:
-By integrating features like ratings and reviews, EquipMe fosters a sense of community and trust.
+By integrating features like reviews, EquipMe fosters a sense of community and trust.
 It's not just about transactions; it's about building relationships and a network of reliable, local equipment-sharing options.

 ## Front-End Development: Expanding Horizons Mastering React and Related Technologies